Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 I love that.

-There's a lot of great ornaments to put in the gardens of glass bulbs, lots of cool artwork here, lots of red, white and blue stuff right now for this weekend.
+There's a lot of great ornaments to put in the garden, some glass bulbs, lots of cool artwork here, lots of red, white and blue stuff right now for this weekend.

 Yeah, I have a great person who's in charge of the accoutrements that we sell.